kmjenniferng/java-spring-boot-microservices-eureka/README.md

-# Register application on Spring Eureak server using Spring Boot
+# Register application on Spring Eureka server using Spring Boot

 The purpose of this project is to
 1. create a simple shopping application which contains payment-service and amazon-shopping services
-2. register the application on Spring Cloud Eureka server using Eureak registry service
+2. register the application on Spring Cloud Eureka server using Eureka registry service
 3. access microservices using RESTful APIs

 ## Application Architecture